0

 The kick-out threshold differs per individual, but the general guideline is to consume less than 20-50 net carbohydrates per day to remain in ketosis.

-Is Kombucha Keto-friendly?
+Is Kombucha Keto-Friendly?

 It depends!
 Not all kombucha is made equal.